lcnittl/DMFO/README.md

 #### `.gitattributes`

-Specify the following drivers in your `.gitattributes` file (currently DMFO only supports Word files):
+Specify the following drivers in your `.gitattributes` file (currently DMFO is only supporting Word files):

 ```
 *.docx diff=dmfo merge=dmfo